MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Remarks

-A template version of this function is available for checking the count at compile time, and for preserving information about the span by returning a span of fixed extent when possible.
+A template version of this function is available that checks the count at compile time, and that preserves information about the span by returning a span of fixed extent, when possible.

 ### Example